aduros/wasm4/runtimes/web/README.md

+# wasm4-runtime

-This directory contains the web runtime.
+This workspace contains the web runtime.

 ## Development